-The long tail search is not a new phenomenon and has been around for almost a decade.
+The long-tail search is not a new phenomenon and has been around for almost a decade.
 A chain of three or more keywords used to narrow the suitability of search results is usually more useful than just a single keyword search.
 Long tail keywords will usually drive better quality traffic than a single keyword alone and are more likely to convert.
-From an SEO perspective, long tail keywords are generally less competitive and easier to rank for than single keyword searches, especially where a gap can be identified in the search results.
+From an SEO perspective, long-tail keywords are generally less competitive and easier to rank for than single keyword searches, especially where a gap can be identified in the search results.

 Another popular trend is Latent semantic indexing (LSI).
 This refers to synonyms, keywords and phrases that are closely related to (and have the same meaning) as the topic covered by the page.
 Using LSI, content marketers are able to create more natural, conversational content and helps them to avoid overstuffing the same primary keyword into the content.
-For Google and the end user, LSI adds more context to the content and means that the right information can be delivered to the user.
-Discovery and implementation of LSI keywords is likely to be a growing trend in 2018, as content marketers explore every avenue to boost rankings.
+For Google and the end-user, LSI adds more context to the content and means that the right information can be delivered to the user.
+Discovery and implementation of LSI keywords are likely to be a growing trend in 2018, as content marketers explore every avenue to boost rankings.
 Popular tools include the Google autocomplete tool and the Google keyword planner tool that can help you extrapolate keywords according to context and include these as part of your keyword strategy.

-In 2018, we’re going to be in an increasingly competitive landscape and can expect to see SEO strategies based around single keywords to fail while sites that maximise the benefits of long tail and LSI keywords will see their traffic grow.
+In 2018, we’re going to be in an increasingly competitive landscape and can expect to see SEO strategies based around single keywords to fail while sites that maximise the benefits of long-tail and LSI keywords will see their traffic grow.

 SEO Prediction 9 – mobile optimisation and adoption of AMP will be more important than ever

 It is hard to believe that as we enter 2018, there is still an estimated 33% of small businesses whose website are not optimised for mobile.
 Back in 2012, we were stressing the importance of mobile and the trend has only grown.
-The figures vary depending on sector but the following report from Reuters suggests that 75% of Internet use in 2017 will come from mobile devices and with the imminent arrival of Google’s Mobile First Index, there’s never been a more important time to make sure mobile optimisation is factored into your marketing strategies.
+The figures vary depending on the sector but the following report from Reuters suggests that 75% of Internet use in 2017 will come from mobile devices and with the imminent arrival of Google’s Mobile First Index, there’s never been a more important time to make sure mobile optimisation is factored into your marketing strategies.

-Google’s algorithm will increasingly place a greater emphasis on mobile friendly content and will eventually replace the traditional form of desktop content being king.
+Google’s algorithm will increasingly place a greater emphasis on mobile-friendly content and will eventually replace the traditional form of desktop content being king.
 It’s not hard to see Google’s reasoning behind this huge shake-up of the way it ranks sites with mobile-internet usage now higher than desktop.
 Smartphones and tablet devices are the principle way that many users access the internet, so websites that aren’t mobile-optimised in 2018 will most likely see a decline in their traffic.

 We can also expect to see further development from the AMP (Accelerated Mobile Pages) project.
 Designed to provide higher engagement and performance with greater consistency, AMP is an open-source project backed by Google.
 Though initial ‘teething problems’ have caused a divide in opinion over the project, it is likely that more big-name brands will adopt the technology causing it to become more mainstream.